susurobo/smart-turn-multimodal/README.md

  ## Current state of the model

- This is an initial proof-of-concept model.
-It handles a small number of common non-completion scenarios.
-It supports only English.
-The training data set is relatively small.

- We have experimented with a number of different architectures and approaches to training data, and are releasing this version of the model now because we are confident that performance can be rapidly improved.

- We invite you to try it, and to contribute to model development and experimentation.
+Smart Turn v2 supports 14 different languages, and was trained on a range of synthetic and human data.
+Performance has also increased 3x since the first version, and we're hopeful that this can be optimized even further.

- ## Run the proof-of-concept model checkpoint
+ ## Run the model locally

 Set up the environment.